MicrosoftDocs/learn/learn-pr/azure/provision-linux-virtual-machine-in-azure/includes/2-provision-linux-virtual-machine-using-the-azure-portal.md

 The settings you assign at this stage will determine the properties of the deployed resource.
 Although you can modify most of the settings after deployment, there are some settings that are immutable.
 The immutable settings include the resource name and the operating system (OS) image, so it's important to carefully consider their assignments.
 In addition, some of the modifiable settings might impact the resource availability if changed after deployment.
 For example, you can change the resource group of an online Azure VM, but moving it across virtual networks, subscriptions, and regions (although possible) will result in downtime.
 Similarly, changing the Azure VM size, while straightforward and commonly done, requires an OS restart.

 > [!NOTE]
-> Microsoft doesn't support moving resources across subscriptions associated with different Azure AD tenants.

-> [!NOTE]
+>
-> Provisioning of multiple resources that are part of a larger deployment should follow a planning stage that determines their optimal configuration, including a naming convention.
+> Microsoft doesn't support moving resources across subscriptions associated with different Azure AD tenants, and provisioning multiple resources that are part of a larger deployment should follow a planning stage that determines their optimal configuration, including a naming convention.

 The settings displayed by the Azure VM provisioning wizard in the Azure portal are grouped into the following pages: